Andy-Shao/MSCD/README.md

      --hub_lr_decaies '{"WHN":1.0, "ENQ":1.0, "END1":1.0, "END2":1.0, "ENSC":0.55, "PSH":0.55, "TST":1.0}' \
      --adpt_wght_pth $BASE_PATH'/result/SpeechCommandsV2/HuBERT/TTDA' --wandb
 ```
+You may need to modify a few arguments, such as 'adpt_set_path', 'eval_set_path', and 'adpt_wght_pth'.
+Specifically,
++ 'adpt_set_path' is the location of the adaptation set of SC2-C.
++ 'eval_set_path' denotes the location of the evaluation set of SC2-C.
++ 'adpt_wght_pth' is the location of the teacher adaptation-trained weights.
 See more details in [adaptation.sh](https://github.com/Andy-Shao/MSCD/blob/main/runs/SpeechCommandsV2/HuBERT/adaptation/adaptation.sh).

 ### Knowledge Distillation
 Here is an example of processing knowledge distillation for the HuBERT model at the SC2-C L2 level.
-You may need to modify a few arguments, such as 'adpt_set_path',
-'eval_set_path', 'adpt_wght_pth', and 'orig_wght_pth'.
-+ 'adpt_set_path' is the location of the adaptation set of SC2-C.
-+ 'eval_set_path' denotes the location of the evaluation set of SC2-C.
-+ 'adpt_wght_pth' is the location of the teacher adaptation-trained weights.
-+ 'orig_wght_pth' is the location of the unadapted weights before processing teacher adaptation.
-[DHAuDS](https://github.com/Andy-Shao/DHAuDS) includes the training script.
-For HuBERT on SC2-C, we provide pretrained weights (see the weight file link in the Teacher Adaptation section of this README.md file).
 ```shell
 python -m runs.SpeechCommandsV2.HuBERT.adaptation.kd --dataset 'SpeechCommandsV2' \
      --adpt_set_path $BASE_PATH'/data/Ada-SpeechCommandsV2-C' \